Skip to main content

 • MTProfile=2: Selects the multithreading profile.
 2 = Task-based parallelism, giving the best scalability on high-core CPUs.
 On my AMD 7900X3D I get ≈6.5 fps encoding speed for 1080p 24 fps SDR video.

-• fga=1: enables Film Grain Analysis.
+• fga=1: Enables Film Grain Analysis.
 It lets VVenC analyze the source for film grain and generate SEI parameters for later synthesis during playback in MPV.
 If you don't have grain in your source video or don't want grain, exclude this parameter.
-It is so nice to not have to tinker with grain size settings like AV1 requires!
+It is so nice to not have to denoise externally before encoding or tinker with grain size settings like AV1 requires!

 Audio Handling